EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/how_to_make_a_good_readme.md

 ### Description <!-- do not delete this heading and write your text below it -->

 The README file is the entry point to the documentation associated with a software.
-The main purpose of the README is:
+The main purpose of the README is to:
 * Describe the structure of the project and its purpose.
 * Facilitate the installation and execution of the software stored in the repository.
 * Detail the use of the software.